dragonfly-science/dragonfly-website/content/news/2018-05-14-miles-thompson/content.md

 and arranged comments that were then spoken in the performance.
 It was fascinating to see my programming work presented in that setting.”

-Miles’ day job for four years was chief technical officer for the financial research provider CreditSights.
+Miles’ day job for five years was chief technology officer for the financial research provider CreditSights.
 After two children came along, he and his partner moved back to New Zealand and Miles carried on working for the company as a technical architect.

 During those years he was involved in projects with Edward, including a venture that incorporated machine learning and AI.
-Although he’d studied neural networks at university, he hadn’t ever used them.
+Although he’d studied neural networks at university, he had only used them in a research context prior to that time.

-“It was a powerful approach but needed a few years for our hardware to catch up with the algorithms.
+“It was a powerful approach but needed a few more years for hardware to catch up with the algorithms.
 At that stage people had almost given up on machine learning and neural networks because it was so difficult to get them to work.”